Donnzh/lambda-example-by-different-frameworks/README.md

-R&D project on AWS Lambda, creating similar lambda function by using different frameworks, e.g. Apex, Serverless
+AWS Lambda.
+Creating similar lambda functions by using different frameworks, e.g. Apex, Serverless

 The introduction of Lambda and the comparisons between different frameworks can be also found at this presentation. https://github.com/Donnzh/aws-lambda-presentation2